EURO GOVT-Greece and growth worries support safe haven Bunds

 By William James

-LONDON, Nov 9 (Reuters) - German bonds rose on Friday, building on the week’s sizeable gains as Greece’s debt problems neared boiling point and with economic growth in the euro zone and United States under threat.
+LONDON, Nov 9 (Reuters) - Low-risk German bonds rose on Friday with demand solid after sizeable gains this week spurred by worries over Greece’s debt problems and the prospect of growth-crushing spending cuts in the United States.

-Greece will vote on the country’s 2013 budget on Sunday, the next big hurdle towards unlocking access to urgently needed international aid after Wednesday’s tight vote in favour of an austerity package worth 13.5 billion euros.
+Greece will vote to approve the country’s 2013 budget on Sunday, the next big step towards unlocking access to urgently-needed international aid after Wednesday’s tight vote in favour of a 13.5 billion euro austerity package.

-However, euro zone finance ministers were unlikely to sign off on the next tranche of aid for Greece at a meeting on Monday, according to a senior EU official.
+However, on Thursday the German finance minister said it may be too early to decide next week on granting Greece further aid, dashing the hopes of those who expected the aid to be approved at a meeting of euro zone finance ministers on Monday.

-That left Greece mulling the idea of rolling over a 5 billion euro repayment next week because it did not have enough cash to redeem the treasury bill outright.

-“I think the vote goes through on Sunday but with Greece we’re looking bigger picture, aren’t we?
-There’s a lot of supportive factors out there, and it’s one-way trade today backed by real money buying,” a trader said.

-Bund futures rose 35 ticks on the day to 143.33, adding to gains of more than a point since last Friday’s close.
+Bund futures rose 10 ticks on the day to 143.08, adding to gains of more than a point since last Friday’s close, although market participants cautioned that after such a good run, the rally may not extend much further.

-The 10-year yield slipped 3 basis points on the day to 1.33 percent, approaching the late August low of 1.3 percent.
-Beyond that level, traders cited resistance at 1.27 percent - the 23.6 percent retracement of a major selloff seen in the first half of the year.

-The rise in low-risk Bunds gained momentum after data underlined that poor economic growth in the euro zone was spreading to the region’s larger states.

-Data on Friday showed industrial production in France, the euro zone’s second-largest economy, shrank by more than forecast in October and the country’s central bank said it expected to slip into recession at the end of 2012.

-In recent days, both the European Commission and the European Central Bank have acknowledged a worsening outlook for the euro zone’s struggling economy.
+“Bunds have had a good run this week and obviously the situation in Greece and Spain is still out there, but I get the feeling a lot of that is in the price now,” a trader said, adding that he was looking for a break to around 142.80.

+Traders also highlighted the December contract’s Aug.
+2 high of 143.35 as a resistance level which may curb rising prices.

-Outside the euro zone, the safety bid has also been fuelled by the re-election of Barack Obama as U.S. president and the risk that politicians will be unable to negotiate a way around $600 billion in spending cuts and tax hikes which could extinguish growth in the world’s largest economy.
+The safety bid has been fuelled in part by the re-election of Barack Obama as U.S. president and the risk that politicians will be unable to negotiate a way around $600 billion in spending cuts and tax hikes which could extinguish growth in the world’s largest economy.

-Market participants said the likelihood of protracted wrangling should maintain demand over the medium term for less risky, “core” bonds as a shelter from the uncertainty.
+Market participants said the likelihood of protracted wrangling should maintain demand for less risky, “core” bonds as a shelter from the uncertainty.

 “Looking at the next few weeks we would expect both Bunds and U.S. Treasuries to trade supported at about current levels,” said Rainer Guntermann, strategist at Commerzbank in Frankfurt.